wzcolon/scrutanize/README.md

   2. config/initializers/scrutanize.rb

-    This file allow you to easily configure the back button in the audit logs view to redirect to a path of your choosing.
+  This file allow you to easily configure the back button in the audit reports view to redirect to a path of your choosing.
 By default it takes you to '/'.

+  It also has an option to override the results per page pagination.

 Creating Auditors
 -----------------